ramajoballester/autonomous-roomba-ros/README.md

 ### Autonomous multi-robot navigation and task allocation.

-After launching, the system can be initialized and stopped logging with existing user data with ```roslaunch interaccion robots_check.launch``` from [interaccion package](https://github.com/ramajoballester/interaccion)
+After launching, the system can be initialized and stopped by by logging in with existing user data with ```roslaunch interaccion robots_check.launch``` from [interaccion package](https://github.com/ramajoballester/interaccion)

 ```
 roslaunch robotics autonomous_multi_house.launch